-A prepaid billing model is provided for SD-WAN Orchestrator for On-premises customers.
+A prepaid billing model is provided for Citrix SD-WAN Orchestrator for On-premises customers.
 The following three types of prepaid billing models are available:

 - Prepaid annual subscription: The prepaid subscription has a 1-year and a 3-year plan.
 The subscription expires on the expiry date.
-The Orchestrator and the maintenance license are included and no need to purchase them separately.
-All the appliances in the customer network will have a prepaid annual subscription. - Prepaid perpetual: With prepaid perpetual the licenses have no time limit, restricted duration, or expiration.
-However, the Orchestrator entitlements and hardware maintenance license must be purchased separately.
-All the appliances in the customer network will have a prepaid perpetual subscription.
+All the appliances in the customer network have a prepaid annual subscription.
+Maintenance licenses are included in the subscription package and provide the ability to upgrade appliances to newer software versions. - Prepaid perpetual: With prepaid perpetual the licenses have no time limit, restricted duration, or expiration.
+However, the hardware maintenance license is available as a paid add-on and must be purchased separately.
+All the appliances in the customer network have a prepaid perpetual subscription.

-To view the billing model in SD-WAN Orchestrator for On-premises, at the network level navigate to Administration > Licensing > Select Billing Model.
-The billing model is displayed as Prepaid Annual and Prepetual.
+To view the billing model in Citrix SD-WAN Orchestrator for On-premises, at the network level navigate to Administration > Licensing > Select Billing Model.
+The billing model is displayed as Prepaid Annual and Perpetual.